 1. Read up on the charity Queer Britain and visit their fantastic museum

 The award-winning ‘We Are Queer Britain!’ exhibition is definitely worth a visit.
-The exhibition, which arrived shortly after the museum’s opening, marks the 50th anniversary of the UK’s first Pride March.
+The ever-changing exhibition, which arrived shortly after the museum’s opening, marked the 50th anniversary of the UK’s first Pride March.
 It’s described as ‘a diverse and rich array of artefacts that culminates voices, objects and images from the worlds of activism, art, culture and social history covering over 100 years of queer life‘.

 📍You’ll find the Queer Britain Museum at 2 Granary Square, London, N1C 4BH.